 03 Dec Family Fun In San Francisco’s Western Neighborhoods

-It won’t be long before school is not in session for the winter break, leaving parents in the western neighborhoods of San Francisco wondering how to spend quality time with their kids before sending them back to school.
-Parents of younger children also enjoy getting out of the house while grandparents and empty nesters enjoy connecting with their loved ones while taking in enjoyable activities in this unique neighborhoods.
+With most families living in the Western half of the “City by the Bay,” there’s a lot of demand for family and kids activities in the Richmond District of San Francisco.
+Parents of younger children enjoy getting out of the house while grandparents and empty nesters enjoy connecting with their loved ones while taking in enjoyable activities in this unique neighborhoods.

 Here at Chili House SF, we love serving families and their children at our restaurant.
 Next time you’re in our neighborhood, here is a list of possibilities for the young and the young at heart to enjoy together.

-The Koret Children’s Playground And Carousel At Golden Gate Park
+The Koret Children’s Playground At Golden Gate Park

 Take A Hike Up Mt.
 Sutro

 Families with older children might enjoy a good workout by hiking Mt.
 Sutro.
 The mountain is located inside of a forest with beginnings that go back more than 100 years.
 It sits more than 900 feet above sea level, offering an amazing view of San Francisco’s western neighborhoods below.
 A dense eucalyptus forest surrounds and is part of the mountain as well, making for beautiful scenery pictures.
-Because the mountain sits above the city’s fog line, it’s important for those who choose to hike it to dress warmly for their upward and downward climbs.
+Because the mountain sits above the city’s fog line, those who choose to hike it should wear layers.

 Bay Area Children’s Museum

 This well-known children’s museum is located on 7.5 acres of land belonging to the National Park System in the city of Sausalito.
 Families can find it sitting near the foot of another San Francisco icon, the Golden Gate Bridge.